 The disaster has also been well documented by historians and journalists.
-Below are a number of resources which can be found in the Central Library to help you research the sinking of the Wahine in greater detail.
-Some of the books may also be available in branch libraries - each book title links through to the libraries' online catalogue so you can check location and availability.
+Below are a number of resources to help you research the sinking of the Wahine in greater detail.
+Some of the books may be available in branch libraries - each book title links through to the libraries' online catalogue so you can check location and availability.

 At the library

 The library has many resources to help you research this topic - have a browse below, or come in to your local library and ask a librarian for assistance.